 If you select Rename, a new file is created and stored under the name you specify, as in the second screen.

-The A after Name = indicates that the calculator is in Alpha mode: When you press a key, what you enter is the green letter above the key.
+The A after Name = indicates that the calculator is in Alpha mode: When you press a key, the green letter above the key is displayed.
 To enter a number, press [ALPHA] to take the calculator out of Alpha mode and then enter the number.
 To enter a letter after entering a number, you must first press [ALPHA].
-Press [ENTER] when you’re finished entering the name.
+Press [ENTER] when you are finished entering the name.

-When renaming a file that is being transferred to the receiving calculator, the calculator has a strange and confusing way of warning you that a file having the same name already exists on the receiving calculator.
-When you press [ENTER] after entering the name, the calculator erases the name and makes you start over with entering a name.
+When renaming a file that is being transferred to the receiving calculator, the calculator has a strange and confusing way of warning you if you already have a file on the receiving calculator with that name.
+When you press [ENTER] after entering the name, the calculator erases the name and makes you start over entering a name.

 No warning message tells you that a file having the same name already exists on the calculator.
 If this happens to you, simply enter a different name.

-Following is a completed transfer of files between two calculators.
-The first picture shows the files that were sent; the second picture shows the files that were received.
-During the transfer of the files, L2 was renamed DATA.
+The third screen illustrates a completed transfer of files between two calculators.
+During the transfer of the files, L1 was renamed DATA.

-If you want to terminate the transfer of files while it is in progress, press [ON] on either calculator.
+If you want to terminate the transfer of files in progress, press [ON] on either calculator.
 Then press [ENTER] when you’re confronted with the Error in Xmit error message.
-If you put one calculator in Receiving mode and then decide not to transfer any files to that calculator, press [ON] to take it out of Receiving mode or simply wait for the transfer to time out.
+If you put one calculator in Receiving mode and then decide not to transfer any files to that calculator, press o to take it out of Receiving mode or simply wait for the transfer to time out.